zoujiayun/cmlHelpR/README.md

 In the sections below I'll demonstrate some use cases of the major functions of interest.

 ## Installation
+In the `R-studio` console, execute the following code.

 ```
 > devtools::github_install("a-lud/cmlHelpR")